dananggadii/GCP_Project/Reliable Google Cloud Infrastructure/Deploying Apps to Google Cloud/deploy_apps.md

 You need some source code to manage.
 So, you will create a simple Python Flask web application.
 The application will be only slightly better than "hello world", but it will be good enough to test the pipeline you will build.

-1. In the Cloud Console, click Activate Cloud Shell (Activate Cloud Shell icon).
+1. In the Cloud Console, click Activate Cloud Shell.

 2. If prompted, click Continue.

 3.9.
-Enter the following command in Cloud Shell to create a folder called gcp-course:
+Enter the following command in Cloud Shell to create a folder called `gcp-course`:

 ```bash
 mkdir gcp-course